Sanjeevvarmabetter/DATASTRUCTURES_AND_ALGORITHMS/readme.md

 # Data Structures and Algorithms

-This repository contains implementations and explanations of various data structures and algorithms in C++.
+This repository contains explanations and resources related to various data structures and algorithms.

 ## Table of Contents